awsdocs/aws-batch-user-guide/doc_source/job_definition_parameters.md

 Type: String
 Required: No
 `efsVolumeConfiguration`
 This parameter is specified when you're using an Amazon Elastic File System file system for task storage\.
-For more information, see [Amazon EFS Volumes](https://docs.aws.amazon.com/batch/latest/userguide/efs-volumes.html) in the *AWS Batch User Guide*\.
+For more information, see [Amazon EFS volumes](efs-volumes.md)\.
 Type: Object
 Required: No
 `authorizationConfig`